publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schII/ptA/m__us_usc_t42_s7545.md

                     (I) __In general__

-                        On application of the Governor of a State in the ozone transport region established by [section 7511c(a) of this title][/us/usc/t42/s7511c/a], the Administrator, not later than 180 days after the date of receipt of the application, shall apply the prohibition specified in paragraph (5) to any area in the State (other than an area classified as a marginal, moderate, serious, or severe ozone nonattainment area under subpart 2 of part D of subchapter I of this chapter) unless the Administrator determines under clause (iii) that there is insufficient capacity to supply reformulated gasoline.
+                        On application of the Governor of a State in the ozone transport region established by [section 7511c(a) of this title][/us/usc/t42/s7511c/a], the Administrator, not later than 180 days after the date of receipt of the application, shall apply the prohibition specified in paragraph (5) to any area in the State (other than an area classified as a marginal, moderate, serious, or severe ozone nonattainment area under subpart 2 of part D of subchapter I) unless the Administrator determines under clause (iii) that there is insufficient capacity to supply reformulated gasoline.

                     (II) __Publication of application__